Jim Cooper: 2012

 Republicans gained complete control of state government for the first time since Reconstruction.
 This led to speculation that the legislature might try to draw the 5th out from under Cooper in an effort to gain another Republican district.
 In the summer of 2011, Cooper and Nashville Mayor Karl Dean told The Tennessean that they had heard rumors that Nashville would be split among three Republican districts.
 Despite its size, Nashville has been entirely or mostly in a single district since Reconstruction.
 Cooper said he had seen a map that would have put his Nashville home in the heavily Republican 6th district.
 The 5th would have been reconfigured into a strongly Republican district stretching from Murfreesboro to the Alabama border, while the rest of Nashville would have been placed in the heavily Republican 7th district.
 Had it been implemented, the map would have left Cooper with only two realistic places to run—an incumbent-versus-incumbent challenge in the 6th against freshman Republican Diane Black, or the reconfigured 5th, which had reportedly been drawn for State Senator and Murfreesboro resident Bill Ketron, chairman of the redistricting committee.
 But the final map was far less ambitious, and made the 5th slightly more Democratic than its predecessor.
 Notably, Cooper picked up all of Nashville; previously, a sliver of southwestern Nashville had been in the 7th.

-Cooper defeated Republican nominee B. Staats, 65%–33%.
+Cooper defeated Republican nominee Brad Staats, 65%–33%.